 These shoe tying crafts are a fun way to work on the skills kids need to tie their shoes: fine motor skills, strength, motor planning, and precision…and they will be proud of their completed craft.
 Add these shoe tying crafts to your OT toolbox!

 Developmental Skills for SHoe Tying

-Kids need several developmental milestones in place for shoe tying!
-These articles explain everything you need to know about development so that kids can independently tie their shoes.
+The articles below explain everything you need to know about development so that kids can independently tie their shoes.